Last updated on February 8th, 2023

-Listen, I’ll be the first to tell you I don’t like meal plans and I don’t offer meal planning services.
+Listen, I’ll be the first to tell you I don’t like meal plans and that I don’t offer meal planning services.

 Or at least, what has become a standard for meal planning in the fitness and health industry.